landonzweigle/IoT-Distributed/README.md

 # IoT-Distributed

-#NOTE: The captures directory Likely does not contain all captures.
+#NOTE: The captures directory does not contain all captures.
 These are just for verification/testing.